Home > Management > Project management > Choosing the right collaborative working tools

 The functions available in the tool

-The number of employees using the tool
+The number of employees required to use the tool

-Six collaborative work tools that stand out
+Six collaborative working tools that stand out from the crowd

-Communicate: messaging, remote meeting, brainstorming
+Communicating: messaging, remote meetings, brainstorming

 Slack, the easy-to-use messaging tool